-Kane scores 2, gets injured in Spurs’ 2-2 draw at Everton
+Kane injured after scoring 2 in Spurs’ 2-2 draw at Everton

 Sigurdsson’s goals came in the 31st and 62nd minutes.

-Tottenham stayed in seventh place, and Everton a point back in eighth.
+Tottenham stayed in seventh place, and is now five points behind fourth-place West Ham having played one game more.
+Everton is a point further back in eighth.

+It appeared that February’s nine-goal FA Cup thriller between the teams — Everton won it 5-4 after extra time — had used up all the fun for this fixture as it was a drab opening 25 minutes.
+Richarlison’s shot, which Hugo Lloris saved comfortably, was the only moment that passed as entertainment.

+But the game burst into life with two goals in four minutes.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports